Neutron star cooling in modified gravity theories: Introduction

-NSs are born after supernova explosion, and in the several tens of seconds the hot NSs cool down by large neutrino-losses, and settle into thermal equilibrium state.
-In the absence of companion stars, isolated neutron stars (INS) cool by the neutrino cooling during the time $t\approx 10^{4-5}~{\rm yr}$ after their birth, since then the photon-emission cooling follows.
+NSs, which are born after supernova explosion, cool down by emitting a large number of neutrinos and photons.
+In the absence of companion stars, isolated neutron stars (INS) cool by the neutrino emission for the time $t\lesssim 10^{5}~{\rm yr}$ after their birth, since then the photon-emission cooling follows.
 In the era of the neutrino cooling, thermal evolution of INS depends on the interior physics of the equation of state (EOS) including nucleon superfluidity.
-The EOS determines whether INS cools rapidly or not at the stage of neutrino cooling, then the EOS is constrained by observations of thermal evolution of INSs.
+The most important problem for INS cooling is whether the direct Urca (DU) process, which is the strong neutrino emission through $\beta$ and inverse $\beta$ decay, occurs or not.
+The DU process is unnecessary for most of the observed neutron stars, which can be explained by the slow cooling processes with an additional cooling effect due to nucleon superfluidity, {\it minimal cooling scenario~\cite{Page2004}.
+The minimal cooling scenario is therefore widely recognized to be the most successful standard cooling theory for most of temperature observations.} However, some of neutron stars are thought to have enhanced cooling such as the DU process in order to explain their observed low temperature.
+For example, the pulsar J0205+6449 in supernova remnant 3C58 and RX J0007.0+7302 are cold enough to need the fast cooling processes~\cite{Page2004}.
+For accreting neutron stars in steady state, SAX J1808.4$-$3658 and 1H 1905+000 have low quiescent luminosity for high mass accretion rate~\cite{Heinke2009} and therefore they are thought to be the strong evidence of occurrence of fast cooling processes.
+Moreover, some cold compact objects such as, G127.1+0.5, G084.2+0.8, G074.0$-$8.5, G065.3+5.7~\cite{Kaplan2004}, and G043.3$-$0.2~\cite{Kaplan2006}, have been detected though it's unknown whether they are NSs or black holes, respectively.
+This implies that, if any one of them is NS, a fast cooling process should occur in this star~(e.g., see Figure.~11 in Ref.~\cite{Beznogov2020}).
+Focusing on the occurrence of the DU process, the thermal evolution of neutron stars is determined by the $Y_p$--density relation~\cite{Lattimer1991a} and the mass as well as the EOS.
+Therefore, the EOS could be constrained by observations of thermal evolution of INSs~(e.g., \cite{Dohi2019}).
 The recent observations indeed have rejected some of the EOSs~\cite{Demorest2010,Steiner2010,Antoniadis2013,Abbott2018,Cromartie2019,Riley2019,Miller2019}, though there are uncertainties in the mass-radius relation as well as the possible effects of exotic particles.
 Moreover, the change of the total neutrino emissivities by nucleon superfluidity is unclear for especially triplet gap of neutrons because of uncertain nuclear potentials~\cite{Takatsuka1972,Amundsen1985b, Baldo1992,Takatsuka2004}.
 Due to these uncertainties, there can be many scenarios to account for the observations of the age and surface temperature \cite{Page2004,Yakovlev2004}.